Starting on April 21st, 2020, Amazon will become the greediest company ever.

 This business model is incredible, but not so much for consumers.

-As FBA’ers, they have tried to game the system by getting positive reviews to their products.
+As FBA’ers, they have tried to game the system by getting positive reviews of their products.

 Amazon has tried to stop it, but they can only do so much.